 - Park near a light.
 Thieves are much less likely to target a car when there’s a bright light on it… especially when it’s out in the open.
 We recommend a spot where you can see and be seen (not next to a large van or truck).

 - Shop with a single credit card.
 Keep only one credit card in your wallet, just in case it’s lost or stolen.

-- If you must use an ATM, choose one that is well lit.
+- Avoid ATMs.
+If you can’t, at least choose one that is well lit.
 Shield your PIN as you key it in, and don’t leave behind receipts that may contain personal information.

 - Take precautions in the parking lot.
 Before you get in your car, look in it and under it.
 It pays to play it safe, and it could also be beneficial to have your keys handy.
-If you’re rummaging through your purse or digging into a pocket while walking to your car, you’re officially a distracted shopper – which would make it easy for the wrong people to approach you.
+If you’re rummaging through your purse or digging into a pocket, you’re officially a distracted shopper – which would make it easy for the wrong people to approach you.

 - Shop on secure sites.
 Before you make any purchases, be sure the website has a closed padlock in the browser bar or a URL beginning with “https.”

 - Use one credit card for all online purchases.
-This way, if a card is compromised, you have only one call to make to shut it down.
+Then, if a card is compromised, you have only have to make one cancellation call.